jina-ai/finetuner/docs/get-started/how-it-works.md

 # {octicon}`question` How Does it Work?

 From an algorithmic perspective,
-Finetuner leverages the contrastive approach to improve your model for similarity matching.
+Finetuner leverages the contrastive approach to improve models for similarity matching.

 ## Step 1: Build embedding model